TosbackCgusBridge-Bot/CGUs-versions/Paypal/Privacy Policy.md

-PayPal requires JavaScript for many of its features.
-To check out, please turn on Javascript in your internet browser.
+PayPal requires JavaScript to be enabled for many of its features.
+To check out, please enable JavaScript in your internet browser.

-Search PayPal Search Skip to main content
+Skip to main content

 *   Sign Up
 *   Log In
 *   Help
-*   Security and Protection
+*   Security Center

 *   Home
 *   Personal
 *   Business
+*   Products

 Page Not Found